 Type of Funding

-Students wishing to pursue a Masters in Global Affairs at Tsinghua University commencing AY 2019, can now apply for the Schwarzman Scholars program.
+Students wishing to pursue a Masters in Global Affairs at Tsinghua University commencing AY 2020, can now apply for the Schwarzman Scholars program.
 The 1-year Masters in Global Affairs provides concentrations in 1 of 3 disciplines: Public Policy; Economics and Business; and International Studies.
 The courses taught in English on the campus of Schwarzman College, a residential college of Tsinghua University, were co-designed with academic leaders from Harvard, Yale, Princeton, Stanford, Oxford, Duke and other prestigious universities around the world.

 The program’s curriculum has been designed to build students’ leadership abilities and deepen their knowledge of China in a global context.
 Students will spend a year immersed in an international community of thinkers, innovators and senior leaders in business, politics and society.
-Each year, up to 200 exceptional men and women will be accepted to the program, with 45% from the US, 20% from China, and 35% from the rest of the world.
+Each year, up to 200 exceptional men and women will be accepted to the program, with 40% coming from the United States, 20% from China, and 40% from the rest of the world.

-Applicants must be between 18 and 29 years of age, from anywhere in the world, with an undergraduate degree or first degree from an accredited college or university or its equivalent.
-Those currently enrolled in undergraduate degree programs must be on track to successfully complete all degree requirements by 1 August 2019.
-Applicants can be from any field, but they have to explain how participating in Schwarzman Scholars will help develop their leadership potential within their field.
+Applicants must be between 18 and below 29 years of age, from anywhere in the world, with an undergraduate degree or first degree from an accredited college or university or its equivalent.
+Those currently enrolled in undergraduate degree programs must be on track to successfully complete all degree requirements by 1 August 2020.
+Applicants can be from any field, but they have to submit a compelling argument regarding how the Schwarzman Scholars program will advance their professional, academic, and leadership goals.

 Applicants should provide specific examples of their leadership that explore their abilities to understand challenges and opportunities, envision solutions, take initiative to act, inspire others to join an effort, and push through resistance and/or challenges in reaching results.

-Applicants who hold passports from Mainland China, Hong Kong, Taiwan and Macao have to apply online by 31 May 2018.
-Applicants holding a passport from any other country, are to apply online by 27 September 2018.
+Applicants who hold passports or permanent resident cards from Mainland China, Hong Kong, Taiwan and Macao have to apply online by 31 May 2019.
+Applicants holding a passport from any other country, are to apply online by 26 September 2019.